· FODMAP Diet Guide · guides · 8 min read

 How the Low FODMAP Diet Works

 The low FODMAP diet is not a lifelong elimination diet.
-Instead, it’s a structured three-phase process designed to identify your personal triggers and establish a sustainable, personalized eating plan.
+It’s a structured three-phase process designed to identify your personal triggers and build a sustainable, personalized eating plan.

 The Three Phases